 Detailed protocol diagrams for VDE-SAT are provided in § 3.13.1 through § 3.13.10.

-Addressed data transfers are from a source station ID to a destination station ID, where it is the VDE-SAT networks responsibility to route transfer data from start to end between the two stations.
+Addressed data transfers are from a source ID to a destination ID, where it is the VDE-SAT networks responsibility to route transfer data from start to end between the two stations.

-The source station identifies the station that is originally transmitting the data, to be identified by the receiving destination station ID.
-The source station ID is also used for sending an answer back to it.
+The source station identifies the station that is originally transmitting the data, to be identified by the receiving destination ID.
+The source ID is also used for sending an answer back to it.

-Transfers using resource request and Allocation mechanism, the source and destination station IDs are identified as follows:
+Transfers using resource request and Allocation mechanism, the source and destination IDs are identified as follows:

-For an uplink addressed transfer from a ship to a destination station, the ship station ID is part of the resource request (see § 3.10.5), and the destination station ID is given as the destination station ID in the start, continuation and end fragments.
+For an uplink addressed transfer from a ship to a destination station, the ship station ID is part of the resource request (see § 3.10.5), and the destination ID is given as the destination ID in the start, continuation and end fragments.

-For a downlink addressed transfer that passes through the satellite to a ship station, the ship station ID is part of the resource allocation, whereas the source station ID is given as the destination station ID in the start, continuation and end fragments.
+For a downlink addressed transfer that passes through the satellite to a ship station, the ship station ID is part of the resource allocation, whereas the source ID is given as the source ID in the start, continuation and end fragments.

-Two examples of a data transfer process are illustrated in Figs 56 and 57.
+Two examples of a data transfer process are illustrated in Figs 55 and 56.
 Additional considerations on the two examples are provided in the enumerated list below the two Figures.